bringauto/fleet-management-http-api/docs/entity_manipulations.md

 Result:
 - The Order State ID is automatically set by the server.
 - An Order State is created.
-- The Order State's timestamp is updated to match the time it was posted.
+- The Order State's timestamp is set to match the time it was posted.
 - Oldest Order States might be deleted, so the number of states stored by the API for a particular [Order](#order) is not greater than $N_{order\,states}$.
 - All the Clients waiting for some new Order States of a particular [Order](#order) receive a response (for the order state GET method).